InfinitumForm/cf-geoplugin-gps/readme.txt

 No!
 This plugin cannot be used to track visitors.
 Plugin only returns some basic geo information and saves to session on the 5 minutes.

 == Changelog ==

+= 2.1.1 =
+* Added alert for the Google Map API key

 = 2.1.0 =
 * Removed deprecated code